What Is An Urban Heat Island And How Does It Affect The Weather?

 Urban Heat Island Definition

-An Urban Heat Island is a densely populated city or area that is substantially warmer than the surrounding region.
-The higher temperatures are mainly a result of urban infrastructure and human activity.
-Temperatures are generally higher throughout the day but are most noticeable during the evening.
+An Urban Heat Island can be defined as a densely populated area that is substantially warmer than the surrounding region.
+Higher temperatures are mainly a result of urban infrastructure and human activity.
+Temperatures are generally higher throughout the day but most noticeable during the evening.

 Infrastructure (concrete buildings, glass & asphalt roads) is the primary contributor due to its ability to maintain and trap heat within this environment.
 This is also why the difference in temperature is wider during the night than during the day.